6. Run your service

 .
 Some MacOS terminals require pressing this twice.

-With the chain and WAVS running, you can deploy and run your service.
+With the chain running, you can deploy and run your service.

 Deploy solidity contracts